finom/seemple-examples-and-tutorials/events/README.md

 In this easy way you can listen to all data changing instead of a manual property listening.

-## Events of Matreshka.Array class
+## Events of Seemple.Array class

-[Matreshka.Array](http://matreshka.io/#!Matreshka.Array) includes lots of useful events which give an opportunity to find out what has happened in the collection: an item insertion, an item removing, resorting, which method has been called...
+[Seemple.Array](https://seemple.js.org/#!Seemple.Array) includes lots of useful events which give an opportunity to find out what has happened in the collection: an item insertion, an item removing, resorting, which method has been called...

-Let me remind you that ``Matreshka.Array`` is a class which is responsible for the implementation of collections in Matreshka.js framework.
+Let me remind you that ``Seemple.Array`` is a class which is responsible for the implementation of collections in Seemple.js framework.
 The class completely duplicates the methods of built-in [Array.prototype](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype), and a programmer doesn’t have to think which method to call in order to add or remove something.
-The information you should know about ``Matreshka.Array`` events:
+The information you should know about ``Seemple.Array`` events:

 - On calling modifying methods which have been borrowed from ``Array.prototype``, the corresponding event (``"push"``, ``"splice"``, ``"pop"``...) is fired.
 - On inserting items into the array, ``"add"`` and ``"addone"`` events are fired.
 Using the first one, an array of inserted items gets to ``"added"`` property of an event object.
 Using the second one, one inserted item gets to ``"addedItem"`` property, and the event is fired so many times according to how many items have been added.